seanahan5000/rpw-ext/README.md

 * Diagnostic errors and warnings

 Newest addition:
-* Debug adapter connection to RPW A2 extension
+* Debug adapter protocol connection to RPW A2 extension

 Note that no external assembler executable is required for any syntax.